Robust Routing Made Easy: Conclusion

 \section{Conclusion}

-In this work we analyze simple replication strategies for improving network reliability.
-While our basic schemes may hardly surprise, to the best of our knowledge the literature does not provide the kind of discussion given here.
-This, in turn, surprised us: simplicity is an important design feature, and we tried to convey the message that a number of significant advantages in overall system design arise from the proposed approach.
-In addition, we highlight that (still simple) refined strategy results in near-optimal trade-offs under the constraint that arbitrary routing schemes are fully preserved.
-We consider this property highly useful in general and essential in real-time systems.
-Weaker guarantees may result in more efficient solutions, but also necessitate that other system levels must be able to handle the consequences.
+In this paper, we proposed simple replication strategies for improving network reliability.
+Despite being simple and general, both in terms of their application and analysis, our strategies can substantially reduce the required reliability on the component level to maintain network functionality.
+The presented transformations allow us to directly reuse non-fault-tolerant routing schemes as a blackbox, and hence avoid the need to refactor working solutions.
+Hence being prepared for non-benign faults can be simple, affordable, and practical, and therefore enables building larger reliable networks.
+Interestingly, while our basic schemes may hardly surprise, we are not aware of any work systematically exploring and analyzing this perspective.

-Our work raises a number of follow-up questions. \begin{inparaenum}[(i)] \item Which network topologies allow for good partitions as utilized in Section~\ref{sec:eff}?
-Small constants here result in highly efficient reinforcement schemes, which is key to practical solutions. \item Is it possible to guarantee strong simulations at smaller overheads? \item Can constructions akin to the one given in Section~\ref{sec:eff} be applied to a larger class of graphs? \end{inparaenum}
+We understand our work as a first step and believe that it opens several interesting avenues for future research.
+For example: \begin{itemize}[(i)] \item Which network topologies allow for good partitions as utilized in \S~\ref{sec:eff}?
+Small constants here result in highly efficient reinforcement schemes, which are key to practical solutions. \item Is it possible to guarantee strong simulations at smaller overheads? \item Can constructions akin to the one given in \S~\ref{sec:eff} be applied to a larger class of graphs? \end{itemize}